100 Notable alumni of

 -

-Ahmed Hassan Zewail was an Egyptian and American chemist, known as the "father of femtochemistry".
-He was awarded the 1999 Nobel Prize in Chemistry for his work on femtochemistry and became the first Egyptian and Arab to win a Nobel Prize in a scientific field, and the second African to win a Nobel Prize in Chemistry.
+Ahmed Hassan Zewail was an Egyptian-American chemist, known as the "father of femtochemistry".
+He was awarded the 1999 Nobel Prize in Chemistry for his work on femtochemistry and became the first Egyptian and Arab to win a Nobel Prize in a scientific field, and also first African to win a Nobel Prize in Chemistry.
 He was the Linus Pauling Chair Professor of Chemistry, a professor of physics, and the director of the Physical Biology Center for Ultrafast Science and Technology at the California Institute of Technology.

 -